Your money-making expert. Financial journalist, TV and radio personality.

-Need an incentive to shed that extra pound or two?
+Need an incentive to get out and get healthy?
 Good news!
 The MoneyMagpie team has uncovered a myriad of ways to make money by getting healthy and we can’t wait to share them with you.

-From placing bets to playing guinea pig for clinical trials, here are a few surprisingly simple ideas:
+From utilising your health insurance to playing guinea pig for clinical trials, here are a few surprisingly simple ideas.

 With smartphones pretty much being extensions of our bodies these days, it’s hardly surprising that there are a wealth of apps out there to help you get fit.